apache/cordova-medic/README.md

 Slaves that run tests on devices can only run one test at a time.
 The common slave can run multiple tests at once.

+At the start of each test run, the collection of components (git repositories) and the checked out SHA for each is collected into a document and written to the couchDB in test_details.
+The DB ref from this document is used as the SHA for the test and is what is recorded in mobilespec_results or build_errors

+The various test runners are configured to report a fail/pass by device and the buildbot display will report FAIL if any test on any device fails.

 #Current Test Configuration
 - three slaves are configured (Android, iOS and common) Android and iOS wil only run a single test at a time.